 Silver Diamine Fluoride (SDF) Stops Tooth Decay Without Drilling!

-Imagine treating your child’s cavity without subjecting them to the dental drill.
+Imagine treating your child’s cavity without subjecting them to a dental drill.
 This dream can be a reality with silver diamine fluoride (SDF).
-SDF has been used to treat and prevent cavities painlessly in Japan and the UK for decades, and now this exciting dental treatment has been FDA approved in the US.
+SDF has been used to treat and prevent cavities painlessly in Japan and the UK for decades, and now this exciting dental treatment has been FDA-approved in the US.
 How does it work?
-Whom is it right for?
+Who is it right for?
 What are the downsides?
-Keep reading to find out!
+The doctors at Great Beginnings Pediatric Dentistry offer SDF Cavity Treatment near Cleveland for kids, and they cover how it works, along with the pros and cons of SDF cavity treatment below.

 What is SDF exactly?

 SDF is a colorless, microbial liquid that contains two active ingredients: silver particles and fluoride.
-This liquid gets painted directly on the decay on a tooth.
+This liquid gets painted directly on the decay of a tooth.
 The SDF then goes to work to stop the decay from progressing.
+It’s really that easy.
+No drills or needles are needed for this minimally invasive cavity treatment for children.

 How does SDF work?